axe007/mini-095/README.md

 1. Go to the link --><!--Link--> [JavaSDK15](https://www.oracle.com/java/technologies/javase/jdk15-archive-downloads.html)
 2. Download the correct file depending on your OS
+3. Make sure you have the newest JRE(Java Runtime Environment) to run our application.

 ### MongoDB
 1. You can use our live server or install your own MongoDB